“Take encouragement from the thought that you may learn from honest failure than from mild success”

 The moral of the story

 The triptych got repainted, it looked better than the first.
 But, it still took me another two weeks and a lot of trickery and late nights.
 Sometimes if a painting is not quite sitting right, reserve judgment, have a brew.
-Come back to it with a calm composure.
+Come back to it with calm composure.

 However, I don’t always get away with a repainting.